Sum1Solutions/karen-read-trials/README.md

 - **Cross-Referenced:** Each evidence item linked to original sources and news coverage

 ### 2. **Daily Trial Timeline**
-- **Complete Day-by-Day Coverage:** Every trial day from opening statements to prosecution rest
+- **Complete Day-by-Day Coverage:** Every trial day from opening statements through verdict
 - **Witness Details:** Who testified, what they said, and key points from each day
 - **Prosecution vs Defense:** Daily breakdown of competing arguments and strategies
 - **Evidence Correlation:** Each day linked to relevant facts in the main evidence table